Last updated February 2026

 Ideal for laid-back but precise modern British cooking…

-Nowhere embodies Deal’s renaissance (‘assaince’?!
-Is the ‘re’ even appropriate?) quite like The Rose.
+Nowhere embodies Deal’s renaissance quite like The Rose.
 This 200-year-old pub on the High Street has been transformed into part of what The Times dubbed ‘the coolest spot on the Kent coast’, and it’s easy to see why.
 The dining room, with its original 1950s wood panelling, sets the scene for cooking that celebrates seasonal Kentish produce with precision and flair.
 We see a theme developing here…

-Main courses strike that sweet spot between comfort and refinement.
+The Rose leans hard into whatever the season throws at it, and you might as well hunker down and let them.
+Main courses find a fine balance between comfort and refinement.
 Their halibut, poached in brown butter and served with sea herbs is a masterclass in classical cooking done right.
 At £28, you’d hope so, too.
-The braised short rib of beef with béarnaise glaze and savoy cabbage offers deeper, richer pleasures at £26.
-Even their burger (£17, served with salty, skinny fries) has achieved cult status locally.
+The braised short rib of beef with bearnaise glaze and savoy cabbage offers deeper, richer pleasures at £26.
+Even their burger (£17, served with salty, skinny fries) has a fierce local following for good reason.

 Save room for dessert – Nuno’s olive oil cake is a legacy of the restaurant’s collaboration with acclaimed Portuguese chef Nuno Mendes, who helped write the opening menu here, and remains one of the menu’s highlights.
 The blackberry and custard mille feuille shows similar finesse.